surya818/GoLang-API-Test-framework/README.md

 **Sample Test Reports:** </br>
 </br> Here's a snip of test report generated.
-Also added the sample report in test/sample-report/test-report.html just for showing the reporting capability
+Also added the sample report in **test/sample-report** directory.
+The file name is **test-report.html** just for showing the reporting capability
 </br>
 ![image](https://github.com/user-attachments/assets/a4260dbc-85a3-4dab-9d36-a92894c4ae45)